ptrue27/PitchTek/docs/index.md

 ## References and Online Sources

-Here is a artcle on the use of data science, machine learning and coding the sport of baseball to take accurate stats and possibly predict the game and some of the outcomes of the smaller parts of it.
+Here is an artcle on the use of data science, machine learning and coding the sport of baseball to take accurate stats and possibly predict the game and some of the outcomes of the smaller parts of it.
 Pette, J. (2021, May 17).
 Baseball and machine learning: A data science approach to 2021 hitting projections.
 Medium. https://towardsdatascience.com/baseball-and-machine-learning-a-data-science-approach-to-2021-hitting-projections-4d6eeed01ede

 This is a research paper on the use of machine learning in baseball.
 This showed a great example of how to approach the data for data scrubbing and looking at what elements can predict a game on a large scale.